rorygleeson/Pycom-CATM1-Telstra/README.md

 "# Pycom-CAT-M1-Telstra"

 This code is for the Pycom GPY chip, and uses CAT-M1 on the Telstra network.
+Only one library (urequests.py) is required (in /lib folder).
+This lib is used for sending http requests.

 The logic is simple.

 The device sets up an LTE connection.
 It send data to a platform (I.E it does a HTTP post).